surfergrl/sgs-gift-guide/README.md

 ## Current Website

 The site for Surfergirl's Seaglass already exists at [www.surfergrl.co.uk](http://www.surfergrl.co.uk) and sells silver and seaglass jewellery on the themes of the ocean and seashore.
-(Seaglass is pieces of glass tumbled by the ocean.)
+(Seaglass is pieces of glass tumbled smooth and opaque by the ocean.)
 The site is built on WordPress with WooCommerce.

 The site is basic at present and includes: